Rohinth-Thinker/snap-nostr-copy/README.md

 - [ ] Add measuring scale for horizontal and vertical resizing like poet.so
 - [ ] Add content to the help button
 - [ ] Light - Dark modes
+- [x] More gradients and styles for the card
+- [x] Feature to add custom set of relays
+- [x] Implement "Response" toggle feature
+- [x] Responsiveness
 - [ ] Github link for this project
 - [ ] Marketing idea - we can fetch great nostr posts of famous people and create images of those and publish in SnapNostr account and also send the image to those people